 We are a 100% community volunteer organization that works to connect Granger via a 21 mile system of multi-use paths.

-18th annual 5K/1 mile walk/run is planned for May 2, 2026
+18th annual 5K/1 mile walk/run was held on May 2, 2026 at

-Northpointe School
+Northpointe School.

 To share an update on our Master Plans vision for the new Anderson Trail County Park.